Recognition of same-sex unions in Japan: Partnership certification system

 Map of Japanese subdivisions that issue partnership certificates to same-sex couples:

-As of 1 April 2025, 459 municipalities and 31 prefectures have established a "partnership oath system" (パートナーシップ宣誓制度, pātonāshippu sensei seido, /ja/), also known as "partnership certification system" (パートナーシップ証明制度, pātonāshippu shōmei seido), which provides same-sex couples with some limited benefits.
-The couple is issued a special certificate which may be useful in matters such as housing, hospital visitation rights and consenting to surgery for a partner.
+As of 1 October 2025, 509 municipalities and 31 prefectures have established a "partnership oath system" (パートナーシップ宣誓制度, pātonāshippu sensei seido, /ja/), also known as "partnership certification system" (パートナーシップ証明制度, pātonāshippu shōmei seido), which provides same-sex couples with some limited benefits.
+Couples are issued special certificates which may be useful in matters such as housing, hospital visitation rights and consenting to surgery for a partner.
 However, the system is not legally binding and there is no legal obligation on landlords or hospitals to honour the couples' rights even if presented with a certificate, though cities have encouraged companies, hospitals and landlords to recognize the certificate.
 The various benefits provided by the system are also very limited in comparison to those granted to married couples; same-sex couples cannot inherit the estate and property of a deceased partner or attend the funeral of a deceased partner for instance.
 Partners must meet certain requirements, including living in the municipality or prefecture, being older than 20 years of age, and not having a spouse or another partner.
 On April 1, 2015, Shibuya in central Tokyo announced it would offer same-sex couples the special certificates, becoming the first jurisdiction in Japan to do so.
 The Shibuya city office began accepting applications on 28 October 2015.
 In response to this action by the Shibuya city office, the "Special Committee to Protect Family Ties" (家族の絆を守る特命委員会, kazoku no kizuna wo mamoru tokumei iinkai) of the federal ruling Liberal Democratic Party was formed in March 2015 to discuss the matter.
-An officer from the Ministry of Justice who was invited to comment stated that the action by Shibuya is legal because the certificate issued is not a marriage certificate and the current Japanese legal code does not prohibit the "partnership" of same-sex couples.
+An officer from the Ministry of Justice who was invited to comment stated that the action by Shibuya is legal because the certificate issued is not a marriage certificate and the Japanese legal code does not prohibit the "partnership" of same-sex couples.

-The number of jurisdictions establishing partnership systems has increased every year since then.
+The number of jurisdictions establishing partnership systems has increased since 2015.
 21 cities established a same-sex partnership registry in 2019, notably Kitakyushu, Nagasaki, Sakai, and Yokohama.
 36 cities followed suit in 2020, including Kawasaki, Kyoto, Niigata, Okayama, and Sagamihara, and 69 more cities followed in 2021, notably Adachi, Hiroshima, Kanazawa, and Kōchi.
 In 2022, 107 cities established a partnership system, including Kagoshima, Nagano, Nagoya, and Shizuoka.
 Ibaraki Prefecture became the first prefecture to establish a partnership system in January 2019, and 30 more prefectures have since followed suit, including highly populated Tokyo Metropolis and Osaka Prefecture.
-All these jurisdictions together account for about 92% of the Japanese population.
+All these jurisdictions together account for about 93% of the Japanese population.